Self-Care: What it is and How to Practice it.

 Taking care of your physical wellbeing is an important part of self-care.
 Engaging in physical activities that are good for your body and enjoying a healthy diet are vital your physical and mental health.

 Have you heard the saying “you can’t pour from an empty cup”?
-The healthier, both physically and mentally you are, the better able you will be to care for others.
 If you are running yourself into the ground and not taking time to energise and care for yourself, you may eventually find you have nothing left to give to yourself or to others.

 How to practice self-care.